redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 ### Usage Data

+#### Activation/deactivation

 * when extension is activated
+* when extension is deactivated

+### Command's Generic Data Reported

-* when a command contributed by extension is executed with following info
+* when a command contributed by extension is executed, telemetry event sent with following information:
     * unique identifier
     * duration time
     * error message (in case of exception)
     * CLI command (if exception caused by cli command)
-    * cancellation flag
+    * cancellation step name
-    * command's specific data (see details below)
+    * command's specific data (see details below for specific commands)
-* when extension is deactivated

 ### Command's Specific Data Reported

 #### OpenShift: New Component

-In addition to command's usage data (see above) `New Component` command also reports:
+In addition to generic command's usage data (see above) `New Component` command also reports:

+* cancellation_step - step name where New Component command was cancelled (value examples: ComponentName, ApplicationName, ContextFolder)
 * component_kind - devfile or S2I (Software to Image)
 * component_type - name of the component type from devfile registry or catalog
 * component_version - version (for S2I components)